When I set my goals for 2020 I included one small statement at the end, “… but even with my years goals in place it could still all change.”

 That’s not to say it didn’t provide some great moments.
 This particular pass will stay with me forever.

 I don’t usually like to make goals.
 Part of that is I want to always stay open to new and unforeseen opportunities.
-One such opportunity was the chance to work with LetsPlayLive as a race steward for an oversees series they organized (for a big name motorsport brand that I’ve been told not to reveal as it was a white label event).
+One such opportunity was the chance to work with LetsPlayLive as a race steward for an oversees series they organized (for a big name motorsport brand that I’ve been told not to reveal as it was a white label event. *I’ve now revealed details).
 While I didn’t love the middle of the night race times I did love getting involved and having a small peak behind the curtain at how these esports events are organized and run.
 Basically as much of a mess as I expected but the broadcast was super slick.

 This year I celebrated a new milestone on twitch with a 1000km for 1000 followers race.
 This big race built on my my previous 500km event in 2019.
 Don’t expect 2000kms.
 During the event I also took the chance to look back on my journey in racing and in content creation on twitch and earlier.
 It was cool to dig back through my past from playing TG Rally on the gameboy to making minecraft videos for youtube right through to competing in sim racing events and streaming on twitch today.